 The two-year guarantee (for up to eight hours of use per day) doesn’t quite match that of the Markus, but the design seems sturdy enough to withstand the rigours of the 9-5.
 The price is for the flat-packed version, but if you’re willing to pay £20 more, the chair will arrive fully assembled.

 Secretlab Omega 2020 Dark Knight

-A chair doesn’t have to be just perfunctory.
-As they are a large, reasonably permanent fixture in your home office you’ll want one that also reflects your personality.
+An office chair doesn’t have to be free of character.
+As they are a large, reasonably permanent fixture in your home office, you might want one that also reflects your personality.
 There are various themed options available, but our favourite has to be the Secretlab Omega 2020 Dark Knight.

-Herman Miller Aeron office chair
+Herman Miller Aeron Office Chair

-If money is no object then the Herman Miller Aeron is one of the finest office chairs available.
+If money is no object, the Herman Miller Aeron is one of the finest office chairs available.
 The design pays incredible attention to every detail.
 Its 8Z Pellicle suspension material (or posh mesh to you and me) allows air movement around the entire body to prevent any build of excessive heat, plus ‘eight latitudinal zones of varying tension’ to provide comfort and support for both the sacrum and lumbar regions.
 Everything is adjustable and built to hold in position once you find the perfect mixture of angles and height.

 It’s not cheap by any means, but considering how much time you may spend sitting in it each day, the Aeron could be an investment that you reap the benefit of on a daily basis.